garenthoms/fx/_chapters/005-Trading Strategy/002-identify-trend.md

 ---
-title: Identifying Trend
+title: Identify Trend
-slug: identifying-trend
+slug: identify-trend
 abstract: We need to determine the long-term fundamental trend for any currency.
 ---
 ### Fundamental Trend